RAB: Provable Robustness Against Backdoor Attacks: Threat Model and Method Overview

-Our approach to obtaining the aforementioned robustness guarantee is based on randomized smoothing, which leads to a robust training pipeline, termed RAB, as illustrated in Figure~\ref{fig:process}.
-Given a clean dataset $\cD$ and backdoored dataset $\cD_{BD}(\Omega_x)$, the goal of the defender is to make sure that the prediction on test instances embedded with pattern $\Omega_x$ is the same over models trained with $\cD_{BD}(\emptyset)$.
+Our approach to obtaining the aforementioned robustness guarantee is based on randomized smoothing, which leads to the robust RAB training pipeline, as is illustrated in Figure~\ref{fig:process}.
+Given a clean dataset $\cD$ and a backdoored dataset $\cD_{BD}(\Omega_x)$, the goal of the defender is to make sure that the prediction on test instances embedded with the pattern $\Omega_x$ is the same as for models trained with $\cD_{BD}(\emptyset)$.

-Different from randomized smoothing based certification against evasion attacks, here it is not enough to only smooth the test instances.
-Instead, in RAB, we will first add noise vectors, sampled from a smoothing distribution, to the given training instances, so as to obtain a collection of ``smoothed" training sets.
-We subsequently train a model on each training set, and aggregate their final outputs together as the final ``smoothed" prediction.
-After this process, we show that it is possible to leverage the Neyman Pearson lemma in order to derive a robustness condition for this smoothed training process RAB.
-Additionally, the connection to the Neyman Pearson lemma also allows us to prove that the obtained robustness bound is tight.
-Note that in the RAB framework, it requires the training instances to be ``smoothed" by a set of independent noise drawn from certain distribution.
-Thus, some natural approaches for achieving model stability such as the differential privacy based approaches are not directly applicable here.
-We will evaluate the differentially private models under our framework in the experimental section and show that it is possible to combine these different model stabilization approaches to improve and certify the model robustness against backdoors.
+Different from randomized smoothing-based certification against evasion attacks, here it is not enough to only smooth the test instances.
+Instead, in RAB, we will first add noise vectors, sampled from a smoothing distribution, to the given training instances, to obtain a collection of ``smoothed" training sets.
+We subsequently train a model on each training set and aggregate their final outputs together as the final ``smoothed" prediction.
+After this process, we show that it is possible to leverage the Neyman Pearson lemma to derive a robustness condition for this smoothed RAB training process.
+Additionally, the connection with the Neyman Pearson lemma also allows us to prove that the robustness bound is tight.
+Note that the RAB framework requires the training instances to be ``smoothed" by a set of independent noises drawn from a certain distribution.

-In the following, we illustrate the RAB pipeline in three steps.
-In Section~\ref{sec:framework}, we introduce our theoretical foundation on a unified framework for certifying robustness against both evasion and backdoor attacks.
-In Section~\ref{sec:backdoor_attacks}, we introduce how to apply our unified framework to defend against backdoor attacks.
-In Section~\ref{sec:models}, we present the RAB pipeline on three types of models --- DNNs, differentially private DNNs and $K$-NN models.